microsoft/Quantum/samples/getting-started/qrng/README.md

 ### C# in Visual Studio 2019 ###

-Open the `algorithms.sln` solution in Visual Studio, then right-click on **Qrng** and select "Set As StartUp Project."
+Open the `getting-started.sln` solution in Visual Studio, then right-click on **Qrng** and select "Set As StartUp Project."
 Press Start in Visual Studio to run the sample.

 ## Manifest ##